the-turing-way/the-turing-way/book/content/naming/naming.md

 ## Summary

 By naming your files, folders, and other research components consistently and descriptively, you can make your work findable, understandable and reusable by yourself, your collaborators, and other people interested in your research.
-It allows others to understand what the digital object is about, i.e. what the files contain and where to find them.
+It allows others to understand what the digital object is about: What the files contain and where to find them.
 Moreover, by following simple tips for file naming, you can make your files easy for computers to identify and process.

 ## How this will help you/why this is useful